Unveiling the Risks of NFT Promotion Scams: Characterization and Detection of Promoted NFT Projects

-Irrespective of whether the NFT phishing websites offer the user to \textit{mint} the token for free or for a purchase fee, users \textit{must} connect their cryptocurrency wallets to complete the transaction, upon which the website initiates the transfer a specified cryptocurrency amount to the attacker's wallet.
-Since the attacker also has full access to the victim's wallet, they can initiate a transaction later, even if the victim is no longer active on the website.
-By extracting the wallet addresses of the attackers from the source code, we could determine the volume of funds transferred to them.
-We found 681 such attacks in our dataset.
-We explore the financial impact of these phishing scams in Section~\ref{impact-nft-phish}.
-While the attack vector might differ, the overall execution towards stealing funds using compromised credentials is similar to regular phishing scams.
+For 41 phishing URLs, we found that, upon connecting the cryptocurrency wallet, the website initiates the transfer of a specified amount to the attacker's wallet.
+Given that the attacker has full access to the victim's wallet, they can also initiate transactions at a later time, even if the victim is no longer active on the website.